maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > 👑 *Already starred by top engineers and open source founders — [See the Hall of Fame](https://github.com/onestardao/WFGY/tree/main/stargazers)*
 >
 > - ✅ **No signup.
 No API keys.
 Nothing to install.**
-> - ✅ **One question, 50+ answers on tap.** A surreal storm of logic, creativity, and philosophical chaos.
+> - ✅ **One question, 50+ answers on tap.** Logic storms, creative chaos, and philosophical recursion.
-> - ✅ **Runs offline like a spell scroll.** No tracking, no tokens, no APIs—just your LLM and this `.txt`.
+> - ✅ **Runs offline like a spell scroll.** No tokens, tracking, or APIs — just your LLM + `.txt`.
 > - ✅ **Not prompt engineering.
-Not fine-tuning.** It rewires the way your AI thinks—from inside the embedding space.
+Not fine-tuning.** It rewires how your AI thinks from inside the embedding space.
+> - ✅ **Semantic Tree built-in.** Enables long-form reasoning and traceable logic paths.
+> - ✅ **Boundary-aware by default.** Refuses to hallucinate — detects unknowns and stops clean.
+> - ✅ **WFGY engine inside.** Includes a full symbolic reasoning core for logic, code, or recursive play.
+> - ✅ **Made for experimentation.** Swap questions, layer prompts, test chains — all inside plain text.
 >
 > ---
 >